sarugaku/virtenv/README.rst

   the created virtual environment.
 * ``prompt`` specifies the prompt prefix used in the created virtual environment's activate scripts.
+* ``bare``, if True, prevents any third-party libraries from being installed.
+  This means you will not have Setuptools, pip, and Wheel available inside the created virtual environment.
 * ``virtualenv_py`` should be an absolute path pointing to a ``virtualenv.py`` script.
 This is optional; if missing, virtualenv will not be used to create a virtual environment.